lohedges/vmmc/README.md

 `isRepulsive` = Whether the potential has finite energy repulsions.

-`computeEnergy` = The callback function to calculate the total pair interaction for a particle.
+`energyCallback` = The callback function to calculate the total pair interaction for a particle.

-`computePairEnergy` = The callback function to calculate the pair interaction between two particles.
+`pairEnergyCallback` = The callback function to calculate the pair interaction between two particles.

-`computeInteractions` = The callback function to determine the neighbours with which a particle interacts.
+`interactionsCallback` = The callback function to determine the neighbours with which a particle interacts.

-`applyPostMoveUpdates` = The callback function to perform any required updates following the move.
+`postMoveCallback` = The callback function to perform any required updates following the move.
 Here you should copy the updated particle position and orientation back into your own data structures and implement any additional updates, e.g. cell lists.